brianmaissy/grow/README.md

 * Implement new control flow management tool
 * Set defaults for options objects
 * Randomize should return a function
-* Write core abstraction functions
+* Write core abstraction functions (shape generator function)
-* Organize helper functions
+* Put shape functions in an object, and put everything in a module
+* Random color generator